Customer Story

 Code Enforcement

-The code enforcement division set up a library of code violations in Cartegraph.
+The code enforcement division set up a library of code violations in OpenGov.
 The utility billing system, which identifies property owners, was integrated with government GIS to generate data for citations.
 When a violation is found, the inspector accesses the library to specify the applicable code.

-They use Cartegraph to create a citation, which is time stamped and attached to the task electronically, and a printout is sent to the property owner.
+They use OpenGov to create a citation, which is time stamped and attached to the task electronically, and a printout is sent to the property owner.
 Each violation in the library carries a required time frame for re-inspection and reminders pop up on the iPad.
 Before-and-after photos can be attached to the report.

-Results
+The Results

-In addition to streamlining workflow, a key benefit of using Cartegraph is knowing the exact cost of each task and being able to justify expenses and funding requests.
+In addition to streamlining workflow, a key benefit of using OpenGov is knowing the exact cost of each task and being able to justify expenses and funding requests.
 For example, “it was a real eye opener for us when we started charging FEMA rates to pothole repairs,” says Snider.